 In my EXTREMELY uneducated opinion, it would’ve been cool if Spaghetti Western directors had owned that the movies were Italian, or French, or German.
 If we can buy into aliens and dragons and King Kong, why can’t Europe have had a Wild West too?

 I liked A Fistful of Dollars, but it didn’t quite live up to the hype.
 It’s definitely fun to watch, but it’s not something I’d throw on over and over again.
-I don’t know why, but Clint just doesn’t do it for me.
+I don’t know why, but Clint just doesn’t do it for me, which is why I waited three full years after writing this review to watch For a Few Dollars More (better) and The Good, The Bad, and the Ugly (best).
 Maybe if he had a handlebar moustache…